-Strava has acquired Recover Athletics, the prehab app for runners, giving Strava subscribers access to the company’s content, including personalized prehab and injury prevention exercise plans.
+Strava acquired Recover Athletics, the prehab app for runners, which gives its subscribers access to the company’s content, including personalized prehab and injury prevention exercise plans.

-Studies have found that up to 79 percent of runners sustain injuries every year.
-Recover Athletics, founded in 2018 by Nick Kafker and Nick Stewart, creates personalized exercise routines based on runner’s training and soreness data.
-The company collaborated with physicians and physical therapists from Spaulding Rehabilitation Hospital and Mass General Brigham in Boston to create their library and algorithms, which match runners with evidence-based exercises to stay injury-free.
+Recover Athletics, founded in 2018 by Nick Kafker and Nick Stewart, creates exercise routines based on runners’ training and soreness data.
+The company collaborated with physicians and physical therapists from Spaulding Rehabilitation Hospital and Mass General Brigham in Boston to create its content and algorithms, matching runners with “evidence-based exercises” to stay injury-free.

 By next year, Recover Athletics said it would use Strava’s resources to expand its platform beyond helping runners.